 Agencies should be creating consistent reports that can be understood instantly and that help show the bigger picture.
 Your clients want to see growth trends, and how their marketing dollars are impacting their bottom line.
 Even if you automate your reports, you’ll still want to highlight what’s been working based on their ROI, and what you will improve upon the next month.

 Want to build a proposal for prospective local clients?
-Start with our proposal report template which includes a full site audit that you can do in minutes, and create an SEO proposal that converts.
+Start with our proposal report template which includes a full website audit that you can do in minutes, and create an SEO proposal that converts.